Refinements of the Eigenstate Thermalization Hypothesis under Local Rotational Invariance via Free Probability: Numerical Test in Floquet Models

 choosing $\Delta$ so that a sufficient number of states is satisfying the condition, still much smaller than $D$.
 Moreover, we average each matrix elements' moment over multiple values of $\Delta$s, in order to have a final function with the respective error bars, for each value of $\omega$.
 In App.~\ref{app_num_supp} we explicitly write the intervals chosen for the parameter $\Delta$.

 All results are plotted in Figure~\ref{fig_numerics}.
-For a fixed number of spin $L=16$, we compare the right-hand side (purple curve) of Eqs.~\eqref{4p_1_ene_Floquet}--\eqref{4p_2_ene_Floquet} with the respective leading order (pink curve), and then we substract the leading to the right-hand side, in order to compare this difference (brown curve) with the prediction for the subleading (orange curve).
+For a fixed number of spin $L=16$, we compare the right-hand side (purple curve) of Eqs.~\eqref{4p_1_ene_Floquet}--\eqref{4p_2_ene_Floquet} with the respective leading order (pink curve), and then we subtract the leading to the right-hand side, in order to compare this difference (brown curve) with the prediction for the subleading (orange curve).
 All curves are plotted as a function of $\omega$.
 Moreover, in panels (c)(f), we study the scaling with the subspace dimension $D$ for each of these curves, for a fixed $\omega^*\approx -2.13$.
+This value was chosen arbitrarily as a representative parameter value; the qualitative behavior of the plots is not sensitive to variations of $\omega^*$ which confirms the robustness of the results.
 The numerical results nicely agree the predictions, which follow from the fact that, for distinct indices, simple loops scale as $\overline{A_{i_1i_2}\dots A_{i_ni_1}} \propto 1/D^{(n-1)}$.

 Since $\braket{M_z}=0$, we notice that the leading order of $\overline{A_{ij}A_{ji}A_{ii}A_{ii}}(\omega)$ is zero, therefore the average follows directly the subleading contribution $\overline{A_{ij}A_{ji}}(\omega)\overline{A_{il}A_{li}}(0)$, and scales as $1/L^2D^2$, as expected.
 On the contrary, $\overline{A_{ij}A_{ji}A_{il}A_{li}}(\omega)$ is very well factorized in $\overline{A_{ij}A_{ji}}(\omega)\overline{A_{il}A_{li}}(\omega)$, scaling as $1/L^2D^2$, and the subleading well follows the expected curve $\overline{A_{ij}A_{jk}A_{kl}A_{li}}(\omega,-\omega,\omega)$, scaling as $1/L^2D^3$.
 The rescaling with $L$ are required since the magnetization has been rescaled with the total number of spins $L$, for being a local observable.